MakieOrg/Website/src/blogposts/v0.23.0/post.md

 ```

 Note that `arrows2d` and `arrows3d` can both be used in 2D and 3D space.
-They differ in how they represent arrows - as a 2D mesh or a 3D mesh respectively.
+They differ in how they represent arrows - as a 2D mesh or a 3D mesh, respectively.
 Note as well that we introduced `Cone(origin, extremity, radius)` as a GeometryPrimitive in `GeometryBasics` with this release.

 [#4925](https://github.com/MakieOrg/Makie.jl/pull/4925)

 ## Dendrogram

-We have (finally) added the `dendrogram` recipe.
+We have finally added the `dendrogram` recipe.
 Given a collection of leaf node positions and merge indices, a tree visualization is created.

 ```julia